LEELAMANOHARGUDIVADA/testline-assignment/README.md

   | `timeLeft`         | Number representing the time left for the current question |
   | `setTimeLeft`      | Function to update the time left                           |

-  # Functions:
+  ## Functions:

   | Function             | Description                                              |
   | -------------------- | -------------------------------------------------------- |
   | `getStrokeColor`     | Determines the color of the timer based on the time left |

-## Usage
+# Usage

-# Start the Quiz:
+## Start the Quiz:

  Click the "Start Quiz" button to begin the quiz.

-# Answer Questions:
+## Answer Questions:

-elect an option for each question and click "Next" to move to the next question.
+Select an option for each question and click "Next" to move to the next question.

-# Submit the Quiz:
+## Submit the Quiz:

  Click the "Submit Quiz" button after answering all questions to see your score.

-# Restart the Quiz:
+## Restart the Quiz:

  Click the "Restart Quiz" button to retake the quiz.